 Ryan Hartman represents clients in civil litigation, criminal investigations, and regulatory enforcement actions, and advises companies on strategic transactions, risk management, and compliance.
-He has represented companies and executives in more than 100 lawsuits, arbitrations, government and internal investigations, regulatory proceedings, and disputes, defeating billions of dollars in potential liability.
-His experience includes litigating cases before federal, state, territorial, bankruptcy, and appellate courts, defending companies facing investigation by enforcement agencies around the world, and working in 40+ countries with clients in energy, technology, financial services, healthcare, and other industries.
+He has represented companies and executives in more than 100 lawsuits, arbitrations, government and internal investigations, regulatory proceedings, and disputes, defeating tens of billions of dollars in potential liability.
+His experience includes litigating cases before federal, state, territorial, bankruptcy, and appellate courts, defending companies facing investigation by enforcement agencies around the world, and working in 40+ countries with clients in energy, technology, financial services, healthcare, telecommunications, and numerous other industries.
 He has also represented clients in a range of significant global transactions.

 Civil litigation: Mr. Hartman has defended companies, officers, and directors in complex civil litigation, including securities, shareholder, and M&A litigation, class actions, and cases alleging tortious interference, antitrust violations, misappropriation of trade secrets, non-compete and employment issues, breach of contract and fiduciary duty, and RICO violations.
 He has obtained injunctive relief and financial recoveries on behalf of corporate plaintiffs, and has represented creditors in bankruptcy cases and adversary proceedings regarding fraudulent transfers, asset sales, and other contested matters.

-Governance, compliance, risk management, and transactions: Informed by his extensive experience defending clients and first-hand knowledge of the risks and realities faced by companies, in-house counsel, compliance officers, and business leaders, Mr. Hartman has helped clients design and execute strategic transactions, advised clients on governance, compliance, and risk management, created and led pragmatic corporate compliance programs, and managed a US monitorship.
+Governance, compliance, risk management, and transactions: Informed by his extensive experience defending clients and first-hand knowledge of the risks and realities faced by companies, in-house counsel, compliance officers, and business leaders, Mr. Hartman has helped clients design and execute strategic transactions, advised clients on governance, compliance, and risk management, created and led pragmatic corporate compliance programs, and managed a U.S. monitorship.

-- Obtained dismissal for a major lending institution of a federal lawsuit challenging sales of its securities and the US government’s guaranty of those securities.
+- Obtained dismissal for a major lending institution of a federal lawsuit challenging sales of its securities and the U.S. government’s guaranty of those securities.

 - Obtained rescission of an agreement and dismissal of all counterclaims on behalf of investors.